afrizal1221/Kato-Bot/README.md

 Projek ini dilindungi oleh **Attribution-ShareAlike 4.0 International** yang dimana penggunanya boleh menggunakan, mendistribusikan, menampilkan, bahkan memodifikasi projek ini ke publik. __Namun, biarkan lisensi ini sebagai credit/apresiasi selama penggunaan.__

-## Creative Commons Licenses
-**This license lets others remix, tweak, and build upon your work even for commercial purposes, as long as they credit you and license their new creations under the identical terms.** This license is often compared to “copyleft” free and open source software licenses.
-All new works based on yours will carry the same license, so any derivatives will also allow commercial use.
-This is the license used by Wikipedia, and is recommended for materials that would benefit from incorporating content from Wikipedia and similarly licensed projects

 [![Creative Commons](https://i.creativecommons.org/l/by-sa/4.0/88x31.png)](https://creativecommons.org/licenses/by-sa/4.0/ "Redirect to Creative Commons")

 ## Pemilik